uzair142/CV/README.md

 _Resarcher_
 • A job based role which involves researching contempory methods of business and finance including T&C's and determining how the investors can use them to maximise profits.

+**Seven Kings Muslim Educational Trust** (April 2020 to present) _Voluntary Community leader_

+• Community Service Counselor specializing in marital and grievances resolution
+• Delivering inspiring and thought-provoking sermons to a diverse congregation of over 500 individuals
+• Hosting programmes with over 1000 in-person participants and 2000 online participants.
+• Planned and co-ordinated youth activities and meet-ups

 ## Skills

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.